sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-05-15-Testing-with-Reflections.md

 }
 ```

-As in reality, we want to provide very minimal access to an individual's Social Security number to avoid
+As in real life, we want to provide very minimal access to an individual's Social Security number to avoid
-tampering/misuse, and thus have made relevant fields/methods private.
+tampering/misuse, and thus have made relevant fields/methods `private`.
 However, given its importance, we also have some
 motivation to test that it is being generated and validated correctly, and that its value is not being incorrectly
 mutated by any of the methods in `Person`.

 ## Testing Private Members

-### Setup Class Reference
+### Getting a Class Reference

 As mentioned previously, the entry point for using reflection is to get a `Class` object representing the class to be
 reflected upon.
 In testing, there are two primary ways of doing this: